John Watts (Cherokee chief): First actions

 Watts, along with Bloody Fellow, Doublehead, and "Young Dragging Canoe" (Tsula), continued to encourage Indian unity in resistance to European-American settlers.
-He honored the agreement with McGillivray, of the Upper Muscogee, to build blockhouses (from which warriors of both tribes could operate) at Running Water, Muscle Shoals, and at the junction of the Tennessee and Clinch rivers in Alabama.
+He honored the agreement with McGillivray, of the Upper Muscogee, to build blockhouses (from which warriors of both tribes could operate) at Running Water, Tennessee, Muscle Shoals in Alabama and at the junction of the Tennessee and Clinch rivers near Kingston, Tennessee.

 Watts also traveled to Pensacola to conclude a treaty with the Spanish governor of West Florida, Arturo O'Neill.
-Under that treaty, the Spanish would provide arms and supplies to the Native Americans to carry on their war against the US.
-At about this time, Watts moved his base of operations to Willstown (Cherokee town), in what is now Alabama.
+Under that treaty, the Spanish would provide arms and supplies to the Native Americans to carry on their war against the U.S. At about this time, Watts moved his base of operations to Willstown (Cherokee town), in what is now Alabama.
 This put the Cherokee closer to their Muscogee allies while shielding them from the westward expansion of the new United States.

 In September 1792, Watts assembled a large gathering of Cherokee and Muscogee warriors (which included some cavalry).
 He planned to lead a campaign into the Cumberland region of Appalachia.
 It was to be a three-pronged attack: Tahlonteeskee (aka Ataluntiski) would lead a force to ambush the Kentucky road; Middle Striker would take the Walton road; and Watts would lead the main army of 280 Cherokee, Shawnee, and Muscogee warriors against Nashville (it was then the capital of the Miro District of the new Southwest Territory).

 On the way to Nashville, the army encountered and attacked a settlement known as Buchanan's Station but suffered serious casualties.
 Watts was seriously wounded, and Siksika (known as "The Shawnee Warrior," and an older brother of Tecumseh)); Tahlonteeskee (also called Talotiskee of the Broken Arrow, a Muscogee warrior); Little Owl (a brother of Dragging Canoe); and Pumpkin Boy (a brother of Doublehead), all died in the encounter.